 Theresa May has been under pressure throughout Summer, mainly because of her Chequers plan.
-There is no doubt that the government is facing an extremely difficult September, and the likelihood of the Prime Minister surviving and passing all of the legislation is practically zero.
+There is no doubt that the government is facing an extremely difficult Winter, and the likelihood of the Prime Minister surviving and passing all of the legislation is practically zero.
 The 2017 General Election was a disaster for the Conservative Party, and ever since the result the government have struggled to make any sufficient progress.
 Having lost their majority, and now the Brexit deal looking like it will fail, there is a very real possibility of a leadership challenge.

 The bookies’ have obviously setup various odds for the different possible candidates.
 We are going to look at the odds (based from Bet365) for the Top 5 candidates most likely to succeed Theresa May as Conservative party leader.

 The former foreign secretary is obviously the favourite to replace Theresa May.
 Boris’s claim to fame was his 8 year stint as Mayor of London.
 He is known for his strong and passionate views, of which has recently caused controversy over, such as the Burka Ban debate.
 Boris has a huge advantage over the other candidates, because he is a leading Brexiteer and the majority of Conservative members would support him.

 However, although Boris is undoubtedly popular, his problem would be receiving the support of MP’s who backed remain, and who are not quite as hard-line Conservative as he is.
 Furthermore, there could also be further hesitation towards him because he could be unlikely to attract the “swing-voters” at the next General Election.
 It would be very surprising if he didn’t run in the next leadership challenge, but it would be an even greater shock if he ran in the contest and lost.

 2. Sajid Javid